accordproject/markdown-editor/CONTRIBUTING.md

-# Contributing to Markdown-Editor
+# Contributing to Markdown Editor

 > Thanks to the AngularJS team for the bulk of this text!

-We'd love for you to contribute to our source code and to make Markdown-Editor even better than it is today!
+We'd love for you to contribute to our source code and to make Markdown Editor even better than it is today!
 Here are the guidelines we'd like you to follow:

 * [Code of Conduct][contribute.coc]
 * [Questions and Problems][contribute.question]